Laying Out Mounting & Mat Options For My New Platinum Histograph Heirloom Panoramic Prints

 My 4x10 panoramic platinum prints are mounted on a 10" x 16" acid-free museum quality board and then my platinum print is corner mounted in the center of the mat board using acid-free corner holders to keep the print in place.
 Next, I cut my window mat with the 2 1/2 inch borders on all sides and using an acid-free tape, I hinge-mount the over mat and mounting mat board to work as a clamshell unit.
 It sounds more difficult and takes more time to type all this out than it does to just do it in real life.

 In summary, I just take the dimensions of my film size and add 3 inches on all sides to determine my mounting board size.
 I cut my platinum paper one inch larger on all sides than my film size to give me the half-inch area between the print and the window mat.
 So, for my 4x10 prints, I cut 6x12 paper.
-I like using Hahnemühle Platinum Rag paper because it looks natural when I sign my prints.
+For my standard prints, I like using Hahnemühle Platinum Rag paper because it looks natural and it is a beautiful paper.

 Keywords: analog photography, black and white, darkroom, fine art, large format, photography, platinum, platinum printing, platinum/palladium